Léone-Noëlle Meyer: Career

 Meyer began her career as a pediatrician at the Necker-Enfants Malades Hospital.
 She subsequently worked in ambulances for medical emergencies, and she taught at the Baudelocque Port-Royal Midwife School.
 Eventually, she opened a private practice as a pediatrician.
 She was a pediatrician for 45 years.

 Meyer served as the chairman of the board of directors of Galeries Lafayette from 1998 to 2005.
 During her tenure, she visited the shop floor, suggested the salaries of shop assistants should be raised, and installed air conditioning to improve their working conditions.
 She sold her 29.5% stake to her cousin Ginette Moulin's family for €930 million in 2005.

 Meyer owns a stake in Publicis.

 Philanthropy and political activity

 Meyer went on humanitarian trips to Colombia, El Salvador, Cambodia, Mozambique and Burma.
 She has made charitable contributions to the Paris Opera and the Pasteur Institute.
 She donated a sailing boat to the École des mousses in the Brest Naval Training Centre in 2011.
 Meyer has also made charitable contributions to the Sons and Daughters of Jewish Deportees from France.
-Additionally, she has supported aliah of Ethiopian Jews to Israel.
+Additionally, she has supported aliyah of Ethiopian Jews to Israel.
 Meyer was awarded the Medal of the Great Donor by the French Ministry of Culture in 2007.
 She turned down the Legion of Honour in 2010.

 Meyer made political contributions to the Union for a Popular Movement.